wpendl99/.github/profile/webServices/login/login.md

 ## Using the database

 We want to persistently store our users in Mongo and so we need to set up our code to connect to and use the database.
-This is all covered in the instruction on data services if you want to review what it is doing.
+This code is explained in the instruction on data services if you want to review what it is doing.

 ```js
 const { MongoClient } = require('mongodb');